 In order to attract customers and make sure its users not going to move their entire family over to Apple Music for pricing reasons, Spotify launches family plans.
 Like Apple Music and Google Play Music, families can now subscribe to Spotify Premium for $14.99 per month and get six different Spotify accounts and profiles.
 If you share your Spotify account with the entire family but want to keep playlists separate from your kids’ playlists as well as save money, consider Spotify family.
 Spotify Family is essentially a reduced Premium plan for a family, it provides access to listening offline, ad-free music on any device including mobile, tablet, and desktop.
 And everyone can play at the same time.

-Spotify is proprietary and encodes its music with digital rights management (DRM).
-Even the Premium and Family users can’t stream Spotify music on all of their devices as they want, such as MP3 player, car player, or burn them to a CD for enjoying.
+Spotify is proprietary and encodes its music with protecion.
+Even the Premium and Family users can’t stream Spotify music on all of their devices as they want, such as MP3 player, car player.
 Then, is there any way to record Spotify music?
-Luckily, there is a great Spotify Music Converter will help Mac users perfectly record Spotify music.
+Luckily, there is a great Spotify Music Converter that will help users perfectly record Spotify music.
 That is NoteBurner Spotify Music Converter, a smart Spotify music downloading and converting tool.
 This program can convert all your Spotify music and playlists to plain MP3, AAC, FLAC or WAV with keeping 100% original quality of Spotify music.
 Thus, you can enjoy Spotify music freely.